 Workplace communication is ever-evolving.

-They use varied communication channels like meetings, calls, video calls, emails and messaging apps for such conversations.
+They use varied communication channels like meetings, calls, video calls, emails and messaging apps.

 It’s the same for artwork management.

-Brands begin work on artwork well in advance of the product release, sometimes six months in advance.
-Multiple teams are closely involved in an artwork’s life-cycle from the initial stages until it’s completion.
+Brands begin work on artwork well in advance of the product release, often six months prior.
+In an artwork approval process, multiple teams work together from the initiation till completion.

 When it comes to artwork management, emails might be actually making teams unproductive.

 In a usual set up, brands have different teams and department working across projects.
-They are involved in designing, giving feedback, checking the vast list of compliances and regulations, finalizing the artwork and eventually, in the production.
+They design, give feedback and redesign.
+Some teams confirm if the information adheres to all the compliance and regulations.
+The senior teams finalize the artwork and eventually, proceed to production.

-Designers receive feedback from across teams of marketing, brand, legal, packaging, quality control, supply chain and finance.
+Designers receive feedback from across departments.
+They need to align with the marketing, brand, legal, packaging, quality control, supply chain and finance teams.

-This causes a huge number of emails to be logged for a single artwork project.
-The emails multiply as the number of artwork increase.
+This causes a huge number of email exchange for a single artwork project.
+The emails multiply as the number of artwork increases.

-Maybe a senior team member might send across an email to the project manager to know who and when gave specific feedback on a particular artwork.
+Consider this scenario.
+A senior team member sends across an email to the project manager.
+He/She wants to know who and when gave specific feedback on a particular artwork.
 Even though the request is small, the task becomes too big for the project manager.

 Because the project manager has to hunt for that feedback through seemingly never-ending email threads.